NOT ALL SUITS ARE CREATED EQUAL

 1) Construction - This topic requires several sub-categories to adequately address each aspect.
 For a more detailed explanation, click here.
 In short, great cloth gets you only part way there.
 The cloth needs to be tailored using other high quality materials and skilled expertise to create a world class garment.
 The important factors to take into account: How was the suit made?
 By hand?
 By machine?
 A bit of both?
 Is the chest made of a floating canvas, or is it fused (glued)?
 What tailoring techniques are used to attach the collar, to fit the sleeve into the sleeve head, to create buttonholes, to make the lapel?
 There is a wide range of variation from one factory to another.
 As a consumer you have the right to know what you’re paying for.
 A significant component of the justification for a retail price is derived from this topic, yet most makers are silent on it.
 Often a store clerk simply doesn’t know the answers.
 At B&R we pride ourselves on our transparency and our training.
 Our staff are well trained on how we make our garments and are happy to share our practices.
 Our suits are built in a 3rd generation, family owned tailoring facility in Portugal, and our shirts are made in a 40 year old, family owned shirt making facility in Spain.
 We use a combination of machine and handwork.
 Many processes are actually better by machine, while other steps are still best completed by hand.
 Our jackets consist of a floating canvas made of canvas and horsehair.
 Our standard construction is half canvassed, which means that the floating chest piece extends from the shoulder line, down through the lapel, and to around the bottom of the wearer’s ribs.
 We also offer full canvas as well as a completely unstructured and unlined option.
 Our sleeves are attached to the head by hand.
 We have options for either machine or hand sewn buttonholes, and working cuffs come standard.
 Our linings and pocket jettings are finished by hand.
 We offer several shoulder pad options, with a minimal amount of padding as our standard.
 Extra padding or none at all are also options.
 Trousers come lined to below the knee with reinforced seams in critical areas.
 A heel guard at the bottom of the trouser hem is standard.
 Our shirts use the best interlinings sourced from the finest interlining factory in the world (located in Germany).
 As a result our collars and cuffs are the perfect combination thick yet soft, meaning the collar won’t sag under lapels when worn without a necktie.
 There’s more to this story.
 Read the rest here.

 2) Trimmings - The quality of the materials doesn’t end with the cloth.
 Linings, for example, require a significant amount of cloth and can enhance or detract from the performance of a suit.
 A fine suit is made with cupro, a regenerated cotton material that is silk-like to the touch.
 It’s breathable, durable, and drapes nicely.
 Inferior linings are made from polyester.
 When used on the inside of the suit polyester holds heat in, negating some of the best properties of the wool on the outside of the suit.
 Cupro is commonly known by the brand name “Bemberg.”
-For buttons, we use horn, corozo, and mother of pearl instead of inexpensive plastic.
+For buttons, we use horn, corozo, and mother of pearl instead of cheap plastic.
 Wool felt is used under jacket collars, canvas and horsehair in the jacket front, lapels, and shoudlers.
 At Beckett & Robb we only use all of the superior materials described above because we know the suit is the sum of its parts.

 3) Design - The look of a suit is a personal thing, and tastes vary widely.
 By definition a custom suit takes on a bit of the personality and taste of each client.
 That’s part of the charm of designing your own suit.
 Our design standards remain the foundation upon which a B&R custom suit is created.
 From there we can adapt fit and other design elements to suit the client.
 Historically, suits began as military uniforms that incorporated a significant amount of structure to create strong shoulders and a stiff chest.
 The modern suit retains much of the look of its military predecessors, but has largely gone in a different direction in terms of construction.
 As technology and materials have gotten better it’s possible to have a great fit and silhouette without all of the structure.
 We like a British aesthetic in terms of the pocketing, venting, and collar.
 We borrow from the Italians when it comes to slanted cuffs, shoulder style, higher armholes, and the curved breast pocket, and overall softer construction in the chest and shoulders.
 We encourage many of our clients to try an unstructured jacket and see how it compares to a normal jacket.
 While it may not completely replace our standard canvassed and lined construction for business and more formal attire, the unstructured and unlined jackets have a comfort and charm of their own that can be dressed up or down.